fiske-halsen/Bachelor---2023/README.md

 ### Introduction

-Welcome to our Bachelor Project repository!
 This project was created to provide a solution for Ellab, a renowned company in the pharmaceutical and food industry, well known for its monitoring and validation solutions.

 We've built a Multi-Language Text-To-Speech Notification System aimed to enhance Ellab's current notification system for alarm handling, specifically for EmSuite, their central monitoring system.